Texas Labor Laws Guide

 Health insurance continuation in Texas

-In case of employment termination, eligible employees and their dependents are still legally allowed to use health insurance under the Consolidated Omnibus Budget Reconciliation Act (COBRA) law.
+Even after employment termination, eligible employees and their dependents are still legally allowed to use health insurance under the Consolidated Omnibus Budget Reconciliation Act (COBRA).

 COBRA is a federal law that covers employers with 20 or more employees and provides health insurance for 18 to 36 months following the work termination.

 In addition, there is also a state insurance continuation under Texas law.
-So, if an employee or their dependent is not eligible for COBRA (or has exhausted their COBRA coverage), they are subject to their former employer’s health plan for another 9 months.
+So, if an employee or their dependent isn’t eligible for COBRA (or has exhausted their COBRA coverage), they are subject to their former employer’s health plan for another 9 months.

-In case they have exhausted their COBRA coverage, they are entitled to additional 6 months of health insurance coverage.
+If they have exhausted their COBRA coverage, they are entitled to an additional 6 months of health insurance coverage.

-Still, Texas insurance continuation only applies to group health benefit plans (this does not include self-funded ERISA health care plans).
+Still, Texas insurance continuation only applies to group health benefit plans (this doesn’t include self-funded ERISA healthcare plans).

 Occupational safety in Texas

-The federal Occupational Safety and Health Act (OSHA) makes sure Texas employees work in a healthy and hazard-free working environment.
+The federal Occupational Safety and Health Act (OSHA) ensures that Texas employees work in a healthy and hazard-free working environment.

-Thanks to OSHA’s safety standards and regulations, workplace accidents and tragedies are kept to a bare minimum.
+Thanks to OSHA’s safety standards and regulations, workplace accidents and tragedies are kept to a minimum.

 Still, OSHA only applies to private employers and their employees.